-The final option would be for the TCEQ to create a new GCD to include the western Comal territory, the southwestern Travis territory, and the portion of the PGMA in Hays County in the Hays Trinity GCD.
+The final option would be for the TCEQ to create a new GCD to include the western Comal territory, the southwestern Travis territory, and the portion of the PGMA in Hays County that is in the Hays Trinity GCD.
 The boundaries of a GCD that includes the PGMA in Comal, Hays, and Travis counties would provide for the most effective management of the groundwater resources under TWC, Chapter 36.
-The boundaries of the new GCD would allow a single program to be developed and implemented to manage the Trinity aquifer along the Hill Country IH-35 corridor.
+The boundaries of the new GCD would allow a single program to be developed and implemented to manage the Trinity aquifer along the Hill Country IH-35 growth corridor.

-The new GCD would have to be predominantly funded by ad valorem taxes because revenue from production fees (estimated here to be about \$58,000 per year) authorized under TWC, Chapter 36 would not be adequate to finance full GCD operations.
-However, the GCD in this high-growth corridor would have a tremendous tax base (about \$24.3 billion) and would be able to cover operation and expenses with a tax rate at about \$0.001 per \$100 (\$1.00 per \$100,000 valuation).
+The new GCD would have to be predominantly funded by ad valorem taxes because revenue from production fees (estimated in Table 5 to be about \$41,123 per year) authorized under TWC, Chapter 36 would not be adequate to finance full GCD operations.
+However, the GCD in this high-growth corridor would have a tremendous tax base (about \$24.3 billion, Table 4) and would be able to cover operation and expenses with a tax rate at about \$0.002 per \$100 (\$2.00 per \$100,000 valuation).

-Effective management under Water Code, Chapter 36?
-Yes Boundaries provide for effective management of Trinity aquifer ?
-Yes Adequate funding for operation and maintenance expenses ?
+Is there effective management under Water Code, Chapter 36?
+Yes Do boundaries provide for effective management of Trinity aquifer?
+Yes Is there adequate funding for operation and maintenance expenses?
 Yes

 The TCEQ's authority to create a new GCD in an area where a GCD already exists is not clear, but this option warrants consideration because it would provide for the most effective groundwater management program for the IH-35 Hill Country corridor part of the PGMA.
-The Executive Director notes that this option would create dual groundwater management entities in the Hays County portion of the PGMA and anticipates that this option would require the initial support of the Hays Trinity GCD and subsequent legislative action to dissolve the Hays Trinity
+The Executive Director notes that this option would create dual groundwater management entities in the Hays County portion of the PGMA and anticipates that this option would require the initial support of the Hays Trinity GCD and subsequent legislative action to dissolve the Hays Trinity GCD.

-GCD.
 Neither the TCEQ, nor the Hays Trinity GCD is authorized to dissolve the existing district for establishing a new district.